Frequently asked questions (FAQs) about how we disclose our investments

 These investments are instead disclosed on an aggregated basis, displayed by fund manager, along with the aggregated value and weighting.

-The PHD regulations do not list commodities (precious metals, for example) as an asset class.
+The PHD regulations don't list commodities (precious metals, for example) as an asset class.
 Instead, they are implemented in PHD via derivative positions.

 These are investments in assets like real estate and infrastructure that are bought and sold on stock exchanges.

-In the investment option pages on our website, we do not split these out from listed equities.
+In the investment option pages on our website, we don't split these out from listed equities.
 For PHD, however, APRA requires that listed property and listed infrastructure be split out from listed equities.

 Goodman Group, for example, is an Australian integrated property group listed on the ASX that owns, develops, and manages commercial and industrial real estate.
 In the PHD list of holdings, it appears under “listed property” rather than “listed equities”.